JamesHBickerton/DevNotes/Notes/fullstack-html.md

 ## Frontend Development

 ### HTML
-- Notes on structure and semantics
+- Notes on structure and semantics that I haven't included on my initial devnotes.
+- `<hr />` and `<br />` elements are void elements.
+The hr will make a horizontal line and the br element will make a break in the line.

 - Key elements and their uses

 ### CSS